Avoid this Costly Mistake When Selling an Amazon Business

 Will a Lack of Sales Tax Compliance Kill Your Sale?

-Since the June 2018 Wayfair vs South Dakota, U.S. Supreme Court Case, sales tax has become more complex.
-No longer is it only when you first had stock as an Amazon FBA sellers that first created nexus in a state, now there are guidelines for economic nexus, notice and reporting, and the states where Amazon is collecting (called marketplace facilitator states).
-Even in some of the marketplace facilitator states (where Amazon collects), the third-party seller is still required to register for sales tax and file a sales tax return.
+Since the June 2018 Wayfair vs. South Dakota, U.S. Supreme Court Case, sales tax has become more complex.
+No longer is it only when you first had stock as an Amazon FBA sellers that first created nexus in a state.
+Now there are guidelines for economic nexus, notice and reporting, and the states where Amazon is collecting (called marketplace facilitator states).
+Even in some of the marketplace facilitator states (where Amazon collects), the third-party seller must register for sales tax and file a sales tax return.
 Other states do not require it (assuming you are ONLY selling on Amazon).

-Along with the 2018 Wayfair vs South Dakota case, the learning curve by tax and accounting firms has dramatically increased.
+Along with the 2018 Wayfair vs. South Dakota case, tax and accounting firms’ learning curve has dramatically increased.
 It is no longer just sales and local tax (S.A.L.T) experts who are on top of your sales tax requirements.
-This means buyer tax firms are now more educated and dealing with sales tax now is a real issue.
-In fact, speaking with our colleagues, they mentioned a high increase in deals that fell apart when potential buyers found out the profitable Amazon business they were buying did little or nothing about sales tax compliance.
+This means buyer tax firms are now more educated, and dealing with sales tax now is a real issue.
+In fact, speaking with our colleagues mentioned a high increase in deals that fell apart when potential buyers found out the profitable Amazon business they were buying did little or nothing about sales tax compliance.

 It is now recommended that buyers invest in their own sales tax nexus study on a business to determine when it first had nexus in all the states and what their sales tax registrations should have been.
-Many sellers who decided to get into compliance with sales tax, simply registered with a current date to avoid the past sale tax, due to cash flow reasons.
-This could be a potential issue for you, the seller if audited.
+Many sellers who decided to comply with sales tax registered with a current date to avoid the past sale tax due to cash flow reasons.
+This could be a potential issue for you, the seller, if audited.
 In the end, a serious buyer/investor will rarely consider buying an Amazon business that is not in compliance with sales tax.

 What is Successor Liability?

-An investor will look to make an asset purchase vs a stock acquisition of your Amazon business.
+An investor will look to make an asset purchase vs. a stock acquisition of your Amazon business.
 This is common with most business sales.
-One benefit, in general, is that the buyer of an asset purchase is not subject to future liabilities of the business.
+In general, one benefit is that the buyer of an asset purchase is not subject to the business’s future liabilities.

 Will Your Purchase Agreement Protect the Buyer?

-Sometimes, buyers will make the mistake of assuming they are protected by the purchase agreement, which contains an indemnity by the seller to hold the purchaser harmless from any taxes owed by the seller at the time of the closing.
+Sometimes, buyers will make the mistake of assuming they are protected by the purchase agreement, which contains an indemnity by the seller to hold the purchaser harmless from any taxes owed by the seller at the closing time.

 The seller also generally represents and warrants that there are no such taxes due (which may not be accurate).

-Purchasers should be aware that these provisions may give the purchaser a legal claim against a seller, who may be liquidating its holdings and moving to a remote jurisdiction, where legal action will be expensive.
-This means you must chase the seller and it costs, on average, $25K just to say “hello” in litigation.
+Purchasers should be aware that these provisions may give the purchaser a legal claim against a seller, liquidating its holdings and moving to a remote jurisdiction, where legal action will be expensive.
+This means you must chase the seller, and it costs, on average, $25K to say “hello” in litigation.

 The best approach is withholding a portion of the purchase price until all assurances from the taxing jurisdiction are received (the tax clearance certificates).

-In the end, if you’re looking to build a real brand and sell for maximize value, make sure your business is in compliance, especially with sales tax.
+In the end, if you’re looking to build a real brand and sell to maximize value, make sure your business complies, especially with sales tax.
 If you’re not looking to sell and have a high-risk tolerance, continue moving forward with the crowd that lets Amazon collect and hopes the states ignore past sales tax due (some may do that, but not all).